kjon-life/perplexing/notebooks/README.md

 When will AI "take your job"?
 Probably never.
 But that person who is AI-augmented is going to make you look like you are standing still.
 These notebooks are baby steps into the articulations which will let AI augment your reality.

 ### Provide sufficient clarity and details
 Clear objectives: The more specific and detailed the prompt the more likely a response will be constrained in relevance.
+This is known as __context__.

 ### Eliminate negations
 It seems, like people, LLMs are not great at what *not* to do.